JeffDCorbett/100-days-of-code/log.md

 **Thoughts**: I'm struggling to keep on with JS.
 My desire is to become an expert at Python/Django, but I felt that I needed some JS regardless.
 I really feel like I'm wasting time on it.

+### Day 16: May 1, 2021

+**Today's Progress**: Not so good at all...
+After going through the process of building out a basic Battleship project, the examples have dropped back to basic examples rather than extending the Battleship project.

+60% of the way through the book now and this is the latest example:

+function compareNumbers(num1, num2) {
+if (num1 > num2) {
+    return 1;
+} else if (num1 === num2) {
+return 0;
+} else {
+return -1;
+}
+}

+var numbersArray = [60, 50, 62, 58, 54, 54];
+numbersArray.sort(compareNumbers);
+console.log(numbersArray);

+To get some sense of accomplishment, I went over to Hacker Rank and completed a Python List Comprehension exercise.

+**Thoughts**: I'm going to finish reading the book because I bought the book, but I will no longer be using it for my coding source for #100DaysOfCode.
+I will instead be switching to a Python source.